 Researchers conducted experiments on lab animals in an attempt to explore if this process can be replicated in islet cells.
-They theorized that if PRP treatment could help with the growth and development of the islet cells, it could be possible to stimulate the beta cells to begin producing insulin again.
+They theorized that PRP treatment could help with the growth and development of the islet cells.
+Thus, it could be possible to stimulate the beta cells to begin producing insulin again.
 As a result, patients would not have to rely on synthetic insulin injections and medicines to lead a normal life.
 Using PRP treatment to stop diabetes could help avoid the main downside of other options like stem cell therapy.
 That’s because the body recognizes the PRP serum as its own tissues.
 And, thus, is unlikely to reject it or react with allergy symptoms.

 Results of the study clearly showed that the growth factors of PRP treatment to stop diabetes had succeeded in stimulating the pancreas to produce more of islet cells and beta cells.
 Scientists observed that new lobules were visible inside the pancreas.